 If the time remaining in the contract delivery schedule is not sufficient to permit a realistic cure period, a "show cause" notice can be used.
 The show cause notice requests the supplier to respond in writing explaining the reason for non-performance, including any excusable causes preventing the supplier's performance.
 A show cause notice may also be used as a final warning to the supplier if the supplier has failed to adequately respond to a cure notice.
-The form of the notice must comply with the specific provisions of the state entity's contract; however, a sample notice is provided in Table 7.11: STAGE 1: NI
+The form of the notice must comply with the specific provisions of the state entity's contract; however, a sample notice is provided in Table 7.11:

+Table 7.11

-Table 7.11 Sample Show Cause Notice
+Sample Show Cause Notice

-"Since you have failed to perform Contract No.\\\\\ within the time required by its terms [or cure the conditions endangering performance under Contract No.\\\\\ \\\ as described to you in the (state entity's) letter of \\\\\], the [state entity] is considering terminating the contract under the provisions for default of this contract.
+"Since you have failed to perform Contract No within the time required by its terms [or cure the conditions endangering performance under Contract No as described to you in the (state entity's) letter of], the [state entity] is considering terminating the contract under the provisions for default of this con- tract.
 Pending a final decision in this matter, it will be necessary to determine whether your failure to perform arose from causes beyond your control and without fault or negligence on your part.
-Accordingly, you are given the opporaddress of contract administrator] within 10 days after receipt of this notice.
+Accordingly, you are given the oppor- tunity to present, in writing, any facts bearing on the question to [name and address of contract administrator] within 10 days after receipt of this notice.
 Your failure to present any excuses within this time may be considered as an admission that none exist.
-Any assistance given to you on this contract or any acceptance by the [state entity] of delinquent goods or services will be solely for the purpose of mitigating damages, and it is not the intention of the [state entity] to condone any delinguency or to waive any rights the [state entity] has under the contract".
+Any assistance given to you on this contract or any acceptance by the [state entity] of delinquent goods or services will be solely for the purpose of mitigating damages, and it is not the intention of the [state entity] to condone any delinquency or to waive any rights the [state entity] has under the contract".